What is Capital Expenditure?

 - These are long-term assets and have a useful life of more than one year.
 Meaning thereby assets having a useful life of up to one year are written off to the profit & loss statement.

-- Fixed assets are used for manufacturing goods or in the provision of services.
-Thus, fixed assets are not sold in day-to-day business operations like normal goods.
-Instead, the objective of investing in fixed assets is to retain them for the purpose of using them in business operations.
+- Fixed assets are utilized for manufacturing goods or providing services.
+Thus, they are not sold in day-to-day business operations like regular goods.
+Instead, businesses invest in fixed assets to retain and utilize them.

-- Also, the quantum of expenditure (in comparison with the turnover of the entity) will also justify the nature of expenditure.
+- Also, the quantum of expenditure (in comparison with the entity’s turnover) will justify the nature of the expenditure.

 Examples of Capital Expenditure

-We will cover different aspects of capital expenditure using the following template as an example.
+We will cover different aspects of capital expenditure using the following template.

 Template #1